Every guest has their own grand piano for the course, and we have some wonderful pianos to try out.

 At 6′ 11″ (211 cm), it is the model that many professional pianists consider the perfect piano with a balance of power and size that makes it exceptionally versatile.
-It was introduced by Steinway as the Music Room Grand, and is the oldest model still in production, first being introduced in 1878 (albeit with only 85 keys and a different hammer mechanism).
 The Model B continues to be produced in both the New York and Hamburg factories, where our particular model was made.

 It is used at Finchcocks for recordings, recitals and masterclasses and is a firm favourite with our students.

-Our Bechstein model A has just been restored and has a fascinating provenance.
+Our 6’1″ Bechstein model A was constructed in 1910 and has just been restored for us at Finchcocks.

 Kohler and Campbell

-Our newest piano, a 5ft 9in model Kohler and Campbell, has a wonderful sonorous quality and was assembled by South Korean manufacturer Samick before being shipped to the United States to be finished by Kohler and Campbell’s master technicians.
+Our small but mighty, 5ft 9in Kohler and Campbell, has a wonderful sonorous quality and was assembled by South Korean manufacturer Samick before being shipped to the United States to be finished by Kohler and Campbell’s master technicians.

 Built in Broadwood‘s factory in central London in 1893, this is one of only six prototype barless grands that were made using a solid sheet of steel to form the frame.